mary435/cardiovascular_diseases_risk_model/README.md

 ## Try the service:
 Just opening a browser to <http://localhost:3000>
-And follow the same instructions as above for AWS.
+And follow the same instructions as above for running the model.

 ## Data: